maxime-michel/ttg/_posts/2011-09-18-alternate-tunings.md

 Jimi Hendrix was a legendary guitar player with a terrific sound that could be identified in just a few notes.
-Fourty years after his first hits, many guitar players still admire him and try to learn his tunes or get closer to his tone.
+Fourty years after his first hits, many guitar players still admire him and try to learn his tunes and get closer to his tone.

-It is worth mentioning here than on top of being a left-hander (but playing on regular right-hander guitars), Hendrix used to play in Eb tuning, which is different to the standard E tuning.
-He started tuning so early in his career due to the fact that he was playing in rhythm'n'blues clubs with horn players, and they tend to play tunes in the keys of Eb or Bb most of the time.
+It is worth mentioning here than on top of being a left-hander (but playing on regular right-handed guitars), Hendrix used to play in Eb tuning, which is different to the standard E tuning.
+He started tuning so early in his career due to the fact that he was playing in rhythm'n'blues clubs with horn players, and those tend to play tunes in the keys of Eb or Bb most of the time.

 This tuning is fairly similar to standard tuning, since they are in fact the same tuning, with a semitone difference.
 To tune a guitar in Eb, simply lower